How to Get Cell Service and Internet in National Parks (2026)

 Do Yosemite campgrounds have Wi-Fi?
 (PAA)

 Those costs are also per device, so if it’s just you, it’s not too expensive.
-But if you’re trying to get your whole family connected, we suggested just picking one phone and one tablet (to keep the kids entertained, of course) between your group to keep costs down.
+But if you're trying to get your whole family connected, we suggest just picking one phone and one tablet (to keep the kids entertained, of course) between your group to keep costs down.

 Joshua Tree Cell Service